apos/rapid-bulky-wshc-by-apos/README.md

 Have fun.

 ## Preface
-This is for building a wireless [Smart Hand Controller (wSHC)](https://onstep.groups.io/g/main/wiki/7152) for the [OnStep telescope controller](https://onstep.groups.io/g/main/wiki/Home) with
+This is for building a wireless [Smart Hand Controller (wSHC)](https://onstep.groups.io/g/main/wiki/7152) for the [OnStep telescope controller](https://onstep.groups.io/g/main/wiki/Home) doing rapid prototyping method with

-- ESP32 (different layouts will be supported over time
+- ESP32 controller (different layouts will be supported over time
-- Breakout board (ESP32 30 pin, see media) with e.g. dupont connectors
+- Prototyping breakout boards (ESP32 30/38 pin, see media) with dupont connectors, clamps ...
-- Joystick shield
+- Joystick shield with buttons (different versions)
-- External battery pack or power surge (5V, 6-14V - depending on hardware)
+- External or internal battery pack or externa power surge (5V, 6-14V) - depending on used hardware

 Many thanks to [Howard Dutton](http://www.stellarjourney.com/) which is the founder and lead developer of the [OnStep telescope controller](https://onstep.groups.io/g/main/wiki/Home).
 He did the main work on altering the source code so that things are working with the joystick shield (which they did not in the first place).